top of page

 Support the next generation of farmers – both urban and rural – to build a robust and resilient food system.

-Our Policy Priorities are set through a participatory process that keeps accountability with the community.
+Our Advocacy Priorities are set through a participatory process that keeps accountability with the community.

-Members interested in helping set priorities can participate in the public Policy and Planning Committee meetings held yearly in the fall and winter.
+Members interested in helping set priorities can participate in the public Food Justice Policy & Action Committee meetings held throughout the year.
 If you want to participate in our policy priority setting process, reach out to maura@syrfoodalliance.org or look for our next meeting on the public calendar.

 The process of setting our policy priorities is divided into six phases: